-Passing a five-year operational milestone, the German company’s facilities in the city of Cluj have emerged as a leading light in its automotive electronics operation
+Passing a five-year operational milestone, the facilities of Robert Bosch in the city of Cluj have emerged as a leading light in its automotive electronics operation.

 Cluj-Napoca – the unofficial capital of Transylvania and hub of north-western Romanian culture, history and commerce.

 Renowned for its landmarks dating to Saxon and Hungarian periods of rule, the city is also home to the vibrant and modern, from distinguished universities and reputable music festivals to bohemian cafes and vigorous nightlife.

 The remit of modern further extends into industry, no better demonstrated than by the arrival of German manufacturing and technology giant Bosch in 2013.